Reference Services Policy

-Reference service is defined as assisting patrons to locate materials that will provide needed information and/or providing answers to factual questions.
-If determining the answer to a query involves reading and evaluating a large amount of material, the staff will locate suitable materials for the patron’s use.
+Reference service is defined as assisting members to locate materials that will provide needed information and/or providing answers to factual questions.
+If determining the answer to a query involves reading and evaluating a large amount of material, the staff will locate suitable materials for the member’s use.
 All answers will be factual and sources will be cited.
 Staff may not offer personal opinion, advice or interpretation as fact.
 In particular, staff is not legally qualified to offer legal, medical, and tax advice.
 Homework questions will be treated like all other questions, and staff will work with local schools to prepare for major assignments.

-Interlibrary loan is available to Glen Ellyn Public Library cardholders if the material needed is not available in the Library.
-The Library adheres to the State of Illinois Interlibrary Loan Code and therefore cannot request to borrow items of a type that we would not lend to another library.
+Interlibrary loan is available to Glen Ellyn Public Library cardholders if the material needed is not available in the library.
+The library adheres to the State of Illinois Interlibrary Loan Code and therefore cannot request to borrow items of a type that we would not lend to another library.

-Patrons will also pay a nominal fee for photocopies of articles obtained for them from other libraries.
+Members will also pay a nominal fee for photocopies of articles obtained for them from other libraries.

 Formal Instruction and Orientation

 Instruction classes in the use of various forms of technology and library resources are provided on a regular basis.
 Members are encouraged to ask at the 2nd Floor Information Desk whenever they have questions of any kind.